Avocarrot/hiring/front-end/bidder-management-exercise/assignment.md

 ## Timing assumptions

-The time estimates for the tasks above assume that you are familiar or jave professional experience with testing techniques and building basic web apps.
+The time estimates for the tasks above assume that you are familiar or have professional experience with testing techniques and building basic web apps.

 ## Task 1